13 challenger brand examples from small businesses

 They’re a team of parents who wanted to create healthier treats that are good for kids and the planet.
 By putting people’s health first, they’re able to promote a clear product vision and gain the trust of their audience.
 Their colourful, informal branding also reinforces the idea that this kid-friendly brand has your best interests at heart. 🤗

 These brands make it their mission to stand up for their customers.
-Famous ice cream makers Ben & Jerry’s are one of the early trailblazers in this category.
+Take the fitness brand, Soul Cap.

 This one’s all about bucking the trends.
 If there’s a chance to create an alternative movement, this challenger will take it.